 Where is the best place to see fall colours in Vancouver?

-Throughout Metro Vancouver the streets are lined with a variety of beautiful leafy trees.
-So, even on the drive to see some of the best places to see fall colours listed below you will already be greeted with an explosion of dazzling hues.
+The streets of Metro Vancouver are lined with various beautiful leafy trees.
+So, even on the drive to some of the best places to see the fall colours listed below, you will already be greeted with an explosion of dazzling hues.

 Find more fall colours: